 West College Corner is a tiny town located in the state of Indiana.
 With a population of 534 people and just one neighborhood, West College Corner is the 402nd largest community in Indiana.
-West College Corner has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+West College Corner has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Unlike some towns, West College Corner isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in West College Corner are a mix of both white- and blue-collar jobs.
 Overall, West College Corner is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in West College Corner who work in sales jobs (23.75%), food service (12.04%), and teaching (11.04%).

-In terms of college education, West College Corner is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 31.58% of adults in West College Corner have a college degree.
+The education level of West College Corner citizens is substantially higher than the typical US community, as 31.58% of adults in West College Corner have at least a bachelor's degree.

 The per capita income in West College Corner in 2022 was $33,373, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $133,492 for a family of four.
 However, West College Corner contains both very wealthy and poor people as well.